The Man of Sin

 While there were many men of sin in the first century, none of them could do real signs and wonders like Jesus and the apostles.
 Only God’s true representatives can do real miracles.

-For more about these issues, get my book The End Is Here, available summer 2024.
+For more about these issues, get my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 Alex Polyak, The Bible Fulfilled 2/17/24